SCPDOS/DOS/docs/api.md

 ## New Int 21h functions

 - AH=61h - Process Management Services
   - AL=00h: Get pointer to the environment for current process.
 Returns a pointer to the environment for the current process in __RDX__.
+This may be a NULL pointer.
   - AL=01h: Get pointer to the command line arguments for the current process.
 Returns a pointer to a command line arguments structure in __RDX__.
   - AL=02h: Get pointer to the filename of current process.
   <pre>